ArnavG-it/pygrades/README.md

 The `needed` command is telling this student that they can achieve an A if they get `84%` on each remaining assessment.

-Say they did happen to score `84%` on every remaining assessment.
+Say they did score `84%` on every remaining assessment.
 Here's what the summary table would look like:
 ```
 [π] > summary math